Flag of France: Design

 Article 2 of the French constitution of 1958 states that "the national emblem is the tricolour flag, blue, white, red".
 No law has specified the shades of these official colours.
 In English blazon, the flag is described as tierced in pale azure, argent and gules.

-The blue stripe has usually been a dark navy blue; a lighter blue (and slightly lighter red) version was introduced in 1974 by President Valéry Giscard d'Estaing.
+The blue stripe has usually been a dark navy blue; a lighter blue (and lighter red) version was introduced in 1976 by President Valéry Giscard d'Estaing.
 Both versions were used from then; town halls, public buildings and barracks usually fly the darker version of the flag, but the lighter version was sometimes used even on official State buildings.

 On 13 July 2020, President Emmanuel Macron reverted, without any statement and with no orders for other institutions to use a specific version, to the darker hue for the presidential Élysée Palace, as a symbol of the French Revolution.
 The move was met with comments both in favour of and against the change, but it was noted that both the darker and lighter flags have been in use for decades.

 Currently, the flag is one and a half times wider than its height (i.e. in the proportion 2:3) and, except in the French Navy, has stripes of equal width.
 Initially, the three stripes of the flag were not equally wide, being in the proportions 30 (blue), 33 (white) and 37 (red).
 Under Napoleon I, the proportions were changed to make the stripes' width equal, but by a regulation dated 17 May 1853, the navy went back to using the 30:33:37 proportions, which it now continues to use, as the flapping of the flag makes portions farther from the halyard seem smaller.

-On French television interviews a flag with a much narrower white stripe is often used as a backdrop; a standard flag would show, close up, as only white.
+When the French president or prime minister is expected to be photographed at an official or televised event, a flag with a much narrower white stripe is often used as a backdrop to ensure that all three stripes are visible when the cameras are focused on them, as using a flag with equal stripes might show only the white stripe in frame.